 - Use decision-support tools to resolve contemporary business issues using ethical business practices.

 - Analyze research and use critical thinking to identify and recommend appropriate solutions for client/brand marketing challenges.

 - Develop branding and marketing strategies that are ethically sound and align with business objectives for local, national and global brands.

 Students may apply these skills in programs such as directed experiential education, internships, and summer work or study abroad programs.
-These programs are tailored based on student learning and interests, and professional goals, designed jointly in collaboration with students, faculty advisors and business partners.
-Students also meet with faculty advisors to determine a career focus that best suits their desired professional objectives.
+These programs are tailored based on student learning and interests, and professional goals, designed jointly in collaboration with students, faculty advisers and business partners.
+Students also meet with faculty advisers to determine a career focus that best suits their desired professional objectives.

-The Marketing program in Providence offers 2 specializations (22.5 credits) that enhance and strengthen the qualifications of graduates interested in Digital Marketing and Analytics and Creative Advertising.
+The Marketing program in Providence offers two specializations (15 credits) that enhance and strengthen the qualifications of graduates interested in Digital Marketing and Analytics and Creative Advertising.
 These specializations are intended to give students opportunities to develop expertise in a functional area that complements their major.
 Real-world applications are embedded in both specializations.